-- Map the transaction type - Transactions impacting AP are about a 1:1 match with NetSuite.
-If you can't import a transaction type, I usually defer to loading it as a journal entry.
+Map the transaction type - Transactions impacting AP are about a 1:1 match with NetSuite.
+If you can't import a transaction type, I usually recommend loading it as a journal entry.
 Each NetSuite transaction type will need a separate CSV upload template.

-- Add the account - Add the AP account and the OPENAP suspense account to the upload file.
+Add the account - Add the AP and OPENAP suspense accounts to the upload file.
 Alternatively, you can hardcode the account when using a single AP account.